Skip to main content

 Builder's risk insurance does not apply to construction projects before they start or after the work is complete.
 Plans only cover losses that happen while the work is in progress.

 There are specific perils that are commonly excluded.
-You can get an add-on or separate policy.
+You can get an add-on or a separate policy.
 Common exclusions are:

 • Earthquakes and water damage